line/centraldogma/site/src/sphinx/setup-configuration.rst

   - the number of worker threads dedicated to handling repository reads and writes.
     If ``null``, the default value of '16 threads' is used.

+- ``maxRemovedRepositoryAgeMillis`` (integer)

+ - the maximum allowed age of removed projects and repositories before they are purged.
+   Set 0 to disable automatic purge.
+   If ``null``, the default value of '604800000 milliseconds' (7 days) is used.

 - ``repositoryCacheSpec`` (string)